Ross Errilly Friary: After the English Reformation

 Life at Ross Errilly was disrupted by the English Reformation.
 The Franciscans had loudly opposed King Henry VIII's break with Rome, which would prove costly after the schism.
 In 1538, English authorities imprisoned two hundred of the monks and banished or killed an indeterminate number of others.
 The rest of the Franciscans' history at Ross Errilly would be marked by repeated evictions and other persecutions.

 At the beginning of the reign of Queen Elizabeth I, the abbey was confiscated and given to Richard Burgh, the 2nd Earl of Clanrickarde.
 Burgh, a descendant of the de Burghs who had helped found the abbey, quietly gave it back to the Franciscans.
 In 1572, an enclosing ditch and wall were constructed around the friary.

 In 1584, the English crown again confiscated the monastery from the Franciscans and gave it to an English noble who evicted the monks and plundered the building's contents.
 In 1586, the Earl of Clanrickarde purchased the monastery and again returned it to the Franciscans.

-By the end of the century, however, the crown had once again expelled the monks and converted the monastery into an English garrison for use during the Nine Years' War.
+By the end of the century, however, the crown had once again expelled the monks (the Monks were expelled a total of seven times) and converted the monastery into an English garrison for use during the Nine Years' War.

 In 1604, Ulick Burke, 3rd Earl of Clanrickarde, continuing to honour the de Burgh tradition of supporting Ross Errilly, financed the rehabilitation and reoccupation of the monastery by the Franciscans.
 Their stay was short-lived; in 1612 Lord Arthur Chichester, Lord Deputy of Ireland, ordered the Protestant archbishop of Tuam, William Daniel, to expel the monks and to demolish the abbey's altars.
 Daniel apparently complied with the order, but sent advance word to the residents of Ross Errilly and advised them to evacuate the abbey's most precious items.

 In 1626, the monks returned to Ross Errilly and enjoyed a quarter-century of relative peace.
 Records of the OFM in Ireland indicate that the community at this time consisted of just six priests and two brothers.
 One piece of evidence for the friary's occupancy during this period is a handwritten testimonium, dated 27 November 1636, and signed by a Boetius Mac Egan, then a prelate in residence at the friary.